xdhmoore/LabelboxToTFRecord/README.md

 ## Usage:

-The individual script usages are found below:
+The individual script usages are found below.
+You will want to start with `convert.py` as it is the script that actually downloads from Labelbox and converts the data to .tfrecords.

 #### convert.py